 There are important differences in requirements for a MS degree and a PhD degree.
 One manifestation of these differences is in the way the guidance committee is constructed and used.
 However, they start in the same manner.
 During your first semester, you and your advisor should select two other faculty members to be on your committee.
 To make your choice, talk with your advisor, talk with other students, think about your project, and consider the expertise of the various faculty members.
+The majority of guidance committee must be eligible graduate faculty members with primary appointments in the Biological Sciences Department.
 You should then ask the faculty members you've selected whether or not they are willing to serve on your committee.